CESSNA T-37 TWEET

 In 1952, the USAF issued a request for proposals for a “Trainer Experimental (TX)” program, specifying a lightweight two-seat basic trainer for introducing USAF cadets to jet aircraft.
 Cessna’s response was a twin-jet design featuring side-by-side seating.
 The USAF liked the Cessna design, especially the side-by-side seating which let the student and instructor interact more closely.
 The USAF awarded Cessna a contract for three prototypes and a single static test aircraft.
 The Air Force designated the type as XT-37.

 The first XT-37 first flew in October 1954.
 The production model T-37A was similar with minor changes to correct problems identified during the flight test program.
 444 T-37A’s were built between 1955 and 1959.
 The aircraft was always underpowered, and a version with more powerful engines was produced as the T-37B.
 552 of these were built, and in addition, all T-37A’s were eventually converted to T-37B standard.

-One of the aircraft’s most distinctive feature was the high noise level of the Continental J69 engines (licence built Turbomeca Marbore engines), a piercing whistle leading to the aircraft’s nickname, Tweety Bird or just Tweet.
+One of the aircraft’s most distinctive features was the high noise level of the Continental J69 engines (licence built Turbomeca Marbore engines), a piercing whistle leading to the aircraft’s nickname, Tweety Bird or just Tweet.

 We offer two titles for the T-37.
 The first title contains the flight and maintenance manuals for the Cessna T-37A plus an interesting Cessna brochure on the history of the T-37 program, and the second contains the flight and training manuals for the T-37B plus a detailed Cessna brochure on the T-37.
 The files have been scanned from the original manuals and retain any colour pages.